balcortex/100_days_code_web_development/README.md

 Today I learned how to test for properties existence using the `in` operator and the comparison to `undefined`.
 Also, I learned how to loop over all the keys and properties using a for...in loop.

+## Day 100 - 2023/12/21

+Today, I learned how the object keys are sorted: integer keys will appear at the top in ascending order, and the rest will appear next in creation order.